 And don’t forget, if you’re really ready to supercharge your freelance writing career, the Freelance Writers Den has over 300 hours of on-demand bootcamp trainings you can access 24/7 plus an exclusive community of 1,500+ members sharing valuable advice day in and day out.
-There’s also a members-only job board with new opportunities to make money writing posted regularly.
+There’s also a direct referral program with new opportunities to make money writing posted regularly.
 Get on the waiting list now so you can take your career to the next level.

 As always, we appreciate any corrections or additions – please post them in the comments.
 Here’s the list: